simplifies/Pastebin-Leecher/README.md

 # Pastebin-Leecher
-A free and open-source pastebin leecher that utlizes google's search results.
+A free and open-source pastebin leecher that utilizes google's search results.

 ## Usage